Glossary – Team Offense (See Skill Analysis)

 Swinging the ball with good offensive cycling and staying spread, helps "extend the defense" and free-up space for high percentage shots in the prime scoring area (also see skip passes).
 Having said that, it is important to "shorten up" swing passes wherever possible, by the receiver and passer both running toward each other, as a team rule.

 Passing “around the horn” is similar to keeping the ball hot, in that every player should “get a touch” of the ball, but without “swing passes” (adjacent players only).
-Most power-play set-plays generally begin after passing the ball once “around the horn” (to each position), unless trying to catch the opposing team off guard or trying to push the pace (perhaps only passing half-way around the horn before executing the set-play).
+Most power-play set-plays generally begin after passing the ball once “around the horn” (to each position), unless trying to catch the opposing team off guard or trying to push the pace (perhaps only passing halfway around the horn before executing the set-play).
+"Plays" could theoretically happen "on-1"(once around the horn), "on-1/2" (halfway around the horn) or "quick," meaning the point-player initiates the designated set-play right away with no "trigger."

 Following a reversal, the players on the ball-side should automatically attack the net one-on-one or with a pick & roll style offense.
 If that is not successful, the ball-side should look for a back-door cutter before eventually swinging the ball back to the off-ball side.